Rule 5101:2-42-19 | Requirements for the provision of independent living services to youth in custody.

 (e) Youth is incapable of doing any of the activities described in paragraphs (M)(1)(a) to (M)(1)(d) of this rule due to a medical condition, and incapacity is supported by regular documentation from a qualified practitioner.

-(2) At least ninety days prior to the youth's emancipation if it is determined the youth is interested and meets at least one of the eligibility criteria described in paragraphs (M)(1)(a) to (M)(1)(e), the PCSA or PCPA shall:
+(2) At least ninety days prior to the youth's emancipation if it is determined the youth is interested and meets at least one of the eligibility criteria described in paragraphs (M)(1)(a) to (M)(1)(e) of this rule, the PCSA or PCPA shall:

 (a) Refer the youth to the bridges program.